What is the Utah Criminal Code? What are Penal Code Crimes?

 - Second-degree felonies range between one and fifteen years in prison.

 - Third-degree felonies are from zero to five years.

 First through third-degree felonies also carry with them mandatory fines.

 Misdemeanors are the next category of criminal offenses which are punishable with a sentence to a county jail term and/or a fine.
 Many city and county ordinances and some state laws are misdemeanors.
 Including DUI, simple assault, and most drug possession crimes.
 Misdemeanors are subdivided into three classes:

 - Class A misdemeanors are punishable up to one year in jail.

 - Class B misdemeanors are punishable up to six months in jail.

 - Class C misdemeanors are punishable up to ninety days in a county jail.
 All misdemeanors also include the possibility of monetary fines.

 Infractions are the lowest category of criminal offenses contained in the penal code.
 These crimes are minor offenses punishable by a fine only, up to $750.00.
 You will not go to jail or prison over an infraction.
 Examples of infractions are city traffic violations and some disorderly conduct offenses.

-If you have committed an offense that violates the Utah Code, the criminal defense attorneys at Hepworth & Associates can help.
+If you have committed an offense that violates the Utah Code, the criminal defense attorneys at Hepworth Legal can help.
 Our team of expert attorneys can help you navigate through the Utah criminal justice system without forfeiting or sacrificing your rights.
 We will fight to protect your legal rights and aggressively pursue every available defense on your behalf.